-The English for Multilingual Students Program offers courses for undergraduate and international graduate students for whom English is not the first language.
+The English for Multilingual Students Program offers courses for undergraduate and international graduate students for whom English is not their first language.
 These courses help students develop English proficiency for academic and professional contexts.

 Notice to New Undergraduate Students: